BHARAT ELECTRONICS LTD (NSE: BEL) Q3 2026 Earnings Call dated Jan. 28, 2026

 Amit Anwani

-Yes.
-My first questions are with respect to the order.
-So this year since 9M is quite strong, it will definitely be doing more than 27,000 crore top line.
-And even on order inflow we have guided 27,000 crore.
-So just wanted to understand you have been of course highlighting about at least 13, 15% growth even for next 2, 3 years.
-Just wanted to understand apart from QRSEM which is expected to sustain growth, you will be needing more than 30,000, 35,000 kind of intake.
+Yes, so my first question, sir, with respect to the order.
+So this year, since 9M is quite strong, it will definitely be doing more than INR27,000 crore top line.
+And even on order inflow, we have guided INR27,000 crore.
+So just wanted to understand the — you have been of course highlighting about at least 13%, 15% growth even for next two, three years.
+Just wanted to understand apart from QRSAM, which is expected to sustain growth, you will be needing more than 30,000, 35,000 kind of intake.
 So does that give you confidence that we are going to have this kind of intake?
-And are there any medium to large orders which you are expecting in next 12 to 18 months which you know kind of ensures that you win more than 30, 35,000 next financial year to sustain growth?
+And are there any medium to large orders which you are expecting in next 12 to 18 months, which kind of ensures that you win more than 30,000, 35,000 next financial year to sustain growth?

 Manoj Jain

-Certainly once we have committed to you that we are going to have a growth of more than 15% year on year so that we have taken care of for next three to four years at least.
-What are the expected orders in pipeline based on that and their convergence timelines based on that?
-Only we have given this confidence or this commitment to you.
-So there are so many projects in pipeline for next financial year other than qrfam and we are closely watching that.
-And definitely it will be more than 25,000 crore which we are seeing minimum other than QRSAM.
+Certainly once we have committed to you that we are going to have a growth of more than 15% year-on-year, so that we have taken care of for next three to four years at least, what are the expected orders in pipeline based on that and their convergence timelines based on that only we have given this confidence or this commitment to you.
+So there are so many projects in pipeline for next financial year, other than QRSAM, and we are closely watching that.
+And definitely it will be more than INR25,000 crore, which we are seeing minimum other than QRSAM.

 Damodar Bhattad

-As regards, somebody has asked the query on other expenses from quarter to quarter and from what is a result for them in reason for decrease.
-Actually cumulatively the other expenses have increased only for quarter on quarter.
-Last year the provisions were slightly more because of which the other expenses are decreased.
-Now it’s due to provisions decrease current year Qatar.
-On Qatar there’s a provision decrease overall.
-Cumulatively for nine months its total or total order expenses have increased only.
+As regards, somebody has asked the query on other expenses from quarter-to-quarter and from what is a — result for them in reason for decrease.
+Actually, cumulatively, the other expenses have increased only.
+For quarter-on-quarter last year, the provisions were slightly more, because of which the other expenses are decreased now, it’s due to provisions decrease current year.
+Quater-on-quarter there’s a provision decrease, overall, cumulatively, for nine months, its total or total order expenses have increased only.

 Amit Anwani

-Yeah right sir.
-So one clarification on NGC you said we are account accounting for 3 to 4000 which is roughly about 25% so that 10 to 12,000 will be probably coming in H1 the remaining portion.
-Right?
-Is that the right understanding for ngc?
+Yeah, right sir.
+So one clarification on NGC, you said we are accounting for INR3,000 to INR4,000, which is roughly about 25%.
+So that INR10,000 to INR12,000 will be probably coming in H1, the remaining portion, right?
+Is that the right understanding for NGC?

 Manoj Jain

-Yeah, yeah, yeah.
-Correct, correct.
-We will try to get it in Q1 of next year but it may spill over to Q2 maximum.
-So in H1 of next year we are hopeful to get remaining around 10 to 12,000 crore in next year.
+Yeah.
+Correct.
+We will try to get it in Q1 of next year, but it may spill over to Q2 maximum.
+So in H1 of next year, we are hopeful to get remaining around INR10,000 to INR12,000 crore in next year.

 Amit Anwani